Stability-AI/stable-audio-metrics/examples/README.md

 - `audiocaps_no-audio.py`: run CLAP, FDopenl3 and KLpasst metrics for audiocaps.
 - `musiccaps_no-audio.py`: run CLAP, FDopenl3 and KLpasst metrics for musiccaps.
 - `musiccaps_nosinging_no-audio.py`: run CLAP, FDopenl3 and KLpasst metrics for the musiccaps subset without singing voice (vocals) prompts.

+These final examples would allow you to compare against Stable Audio.